Completion contracts are tailored insurance policies to make sure films get finished.

 There were 142 projects in the financial year to March 2018, compared to 168 in 2017, according to house broker Liberum.

-Since it joined Aim last year FFI has been using acquisitions to broaden its reach away from the completion contract business.
+Since it joined AIM, FFI has been using acquisitions to broaden its reach away from the completion contract business.

-Equipment rental forms another key plank of FFI’s strategy, with the division now comprising Pivotal and EPS-Cineworks following the latter’s acquisition in November last year.
+Equipment rental is now a key plank of FFI’s strategy, with the division now comprising Pivotal and EPS-Cineworks following the latter’s acquisition in November last year.

 The acquisition has given FFI around 50-60% of the post-production equipment rental market, with Cinework’s split of 25% to 75% film/television the reverse of Pivotal’s business model.